Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?

 However, term life insurance only guarantees those low premiums for the duration of the term.
 When it’s time to renew, you will be older and possibly in worse health.
 Your premiums could significantly increase, even to the point that they become impossible for you to pay.

-Or, if you’ve maxed out your 401k and/or other tax-deferred investments, then putting money into a whole life policy could make sense as another safe tax-deferred investment.
+If you’ve maxed out your 401k and/or other tax-deferred investments, then putting money into a whole life policy could make sense as another safe tax-deferred investment.
 In addition, the cash value of whole life insurance and the living benefits for chronic illness provided by permanent insurance are tremendous assets.
 These could be used later in life, either as supplemental retirement income or to help pay for potential long term care or home health care.

 You can expect to earn a 4% to 5% internal rate of return on the cash value of a good whole life policy.
 This would be equivalent to about a 5% to 7% return on any taxable investment if you’re in a 28% or higher tax bracket.
 Many people would be happy to earn a 4% to 5% tax deferred return on a relatively safe investment!
 No one knows what is around the corner, and the ability to tap into emergency cash or to take a portion of your death benefit while you’re still alive can be invaluable.

 Underwriting can also be more liberal on whole life or other types of permanent life insurance as compared to term life underwriting.
-So if you’ve been “rated” a table 2 or B to a table 4 or D rating on term life insurance, it’s possible that you could qualify for a Regular or Standard rate on a whole life or permanent insurance.
+So if you’ve been “rated” a Table 2 or B to a Table 4 or D rating on term life insurance, it’s possible that you could qualify for a Regular or Standard rate on a whole life or permanent insurance.
 If you’re over age 55 to 60 and happen to have health issues, it’s possible that a permanent life insurance policy other than whole life could be more cost effective for you than term life insurance.

 Which Should I Choose?

 Which product to choose is a personal decision.
 If you feel that you may need or want life insurance for the rest of your life, or if you’d like another tax-deferred place to grow your money, then buying whole life or another type of permanent insurance may be your best option.
-If you don’t think you’ll need or want life insurance for your whole life, or if cost is an issue, than term life insurance may be best for you.
+If you don’t think you’ll need or want life insurance for your whole life, or if cost is an issue, then term life insurance may be best for you.

 Whatever product or products you ultimately decide are best for you, make sure to work with an agent that can offer you a lot of different insurance companies and products.
 There is no right or wrong thing to do when it comes to purchasing life insurance, and whatever type you choose does not have to be the “perfect” solution.
 You can always make changes later.
-Just remember that having any life insurance is better than having none, if you have people who rely on your income.
+Just remember that having any life insurance is better than having none if you have people who rely on your income.

 Family owned and operated since 1969, American Term is dedicated to getting you the right life insurance at the right price, even if you are considered high risk.
 If you have been quoted a high price or even told that you are uninsurable, we can help!
 Call us today at 1-800-380-3533 or click here to email to learn how our unique dual application process can bring your life insurance premiums down.
 We look forward to working with you.